Cisco Catalyst IW9167E Heavy Duty Access Point Data Sheet

 Wi-Fi 6 (802.11ax)/Wi-Fi 6E-ready

 The IEEE 802.11ax standard, also known as High-Efficiency Wireless or Wi-Fi 6, builds on 802.11ac.
-IW9167 can support up to a 7.8-Gbps PHY data rate with 4x4 MIMO and four spatial streams.
+IW9167 series can support 4x4 MIMO and up to four spatial streams.

 Wi-Fi 6E is Wi-Fi 6 “extended” into the 6 GHz frequency band, allowing the use of additional channels.
-IW9167 is Wi-Fi 6E ready, subject to approvals and regulations for the use of the 6 GHz spectrum by each countries’ regulatory agencies.
+IW9167 is Wi-Fi 6E ready, subject to approvals and regulations for the use of the 6 GHz spectrum by each country’s regulatory agencies.

 Flexible multitechnology support